CenturyLinkCloud/PublicKB/Runner/runner-faqs.md

 }
 ```

-###### Q: Will I be able to use Runner to manage my CenturyLink Cloud resources?
+**Q: Will I be able to use Runner to manage my CenturyLink Cloud resources?**

-A: Yes our services use the underlying Centurylink Cloud APIs to let you manage your resources in Centurylink Cloud.
+**A:** Yes our services use the underlying Centurylink Cloud APIs to let you manage your resources in Centurylink Cloud.
 In addition, you can use our services to manage your resources on third-party cloud providers, and on-premises.

-###### Q: I previously defined a job, how do I execute it again?
+**Q: I previously defined a job, how do I execute it again?**

-A: You can use the job id of the previously created job to start another execution of that job.
-Simply POST a request as described in the documentation
+**A:** You can use the job id of the previously created job to start another execution of that job.
+Simply POST a request as described in the documentation "Start a Job"

-Start a Job

 Because our Runner’s Job services do not persist any private keys related to the job, you will need to send that information as well if required.
 For example: